MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-cloud-hybrid-search-for-sharepoint.md

 ### Step 1: How much on-premises content can I index in Microsoft 365?

-For each 1 TB of pooled storage space your tenant has in SharePoint Online, you can index 1 million items of on-premises content in the search index in Office 365.
+For each 1 TB of pooled storage space your tenant has in SharePoint, you can index 1 million items of on-premises content in the search index in Office 365.
 You can purchase more space to increase your quota, until it reaches the threshold of 20 million items.
 If you need to index more than 20 million items of on-premises content, contact [Microsoft Support](https://support.microsoft.com/assistedsupportproducts) to increase this threshold.

 ### Step 2: What size cloud search architecture do I need?